The Republicans (France): Ideology

-On the political spectrum, the Republicans are positioned on the centre-right, although the party has some right-wing factions.
-They are a conservative party, and they have been also described as liberal-conservative due to their liberal stances.
-Besides this, they also maintain a Gaullist tradition including Christian democracy.
+On the political spectrum, LR are positioned on the centre-right to right-wing.
+They are a conservative party, and they have been also described as liberal-conservative due to their liberal stances; they are also considered Christian-democratic.
+In addition, the party also maintains a Gaullist or neo-Gaullist tradition.

+LR have been described as experiencing a rightward turn under Éric Ciotti, their leader between December 2022 and September 2024, and his predecessor Laurent Wauquiez, in an effort to distinguish the party from Emmanuel Macron's presidency.

 Overseas territories

 In Guadeloupe, the Head of List of The Republicans is Sonia Petro.
 She has also served as the President of the Federation of Republicans of Guadeloupe.